 So far so good.
 There is however a catch … PDF is basically just a replacement for paper.

 In other words, data stored in PDF documents is basically as accessible as data written on a piece of paper.
-This becomes a problem though whenever you need to access the data stored inside your documents in a convenient way, for example converting a PDF to Excel.
-Which raises the question how to extract data from PDF files?
+This becomes a problem though whenever you need to access the data stored inside your documents in a convenient way.
+Which raises for example the question how to extract data from PDF to Excel files?

 The default reflex is to manually re-key data from PDF files or performing a copy & paste.
 Obviously, manual data entry is a tedious, error-prone, and costly method and should be avoided by all means.
 Further below we present you different approaches on how to extract data from a PDF file.
 But first, lets dive into why PDF data extraction can be a challenging task.